Skip to main content

 Having reviewed the caveats, upgrade your MX security appliance to the required firmware version.

 • To enable AnyConnect, ensure that your network firmware version meets the minimum requirement.
 For MX64(W) and MX65(W), the firmware version must be 17.6+, and for all other supported models, the latest MX-16 firmware.
-Upgrades can be managed by navigating to Dashboard > Organization > Monitor > Firmware upgrades.
+Upgrades can be managed by navigating to Organization > Monitor > Firmware upgrades.
 For more details on firmware upgrades see Managing Firmware Upgrades

 Server Settings